gleysonwise-arch/darkos_x35-by-AveyondFly/README.md

 Modifies the official **RK2023** image of [dArkOS v08272026](https://github.com/christianhaitian/dArkOS/releases/tag/v08272026) to a version that can boot on the **PowKiddy X35H / X35S**, with automated building, GitHub Release publishing, and Baidu Netdisk uploading via GitHub Actions.

-To build a single variant only:
+To build a single variant only, execute inside script folder:

 **WSL/Linux**